Cathedral of the Holy Trinity, Leskovac

 The Cathedral of the Holy Trinity (Саборна црква Свете Тројице) is a cathedral of Diocese of Niš, located in the center of Leskovac.
 It is one of the most important segments of the architectural heritage of Leskovac, today it is under state protection as a cultural monument.

-The initiative to build the temple was launched on Vidovdan in 1919.
+The initiative to build it was launched on Vidovdan in 1919.
 The construction work, according to Andos' plans, began in September 1922, the foundation was consecrated on October 15, 1922.
 The temple was completed in 1931 and its solemn consecration was attended by King Alexander I Karadjordjevic of Serbia and all Yugoslavia.

 History

 The Church of the Holy Trinity was built next to the city's old Church of the Nativity of the Mother of God on the initiative by Stojan Nikolić, the president of the municipality of Leskovac.
 Professor Sreten Ilić began to raise funds for the erection of the building, but was interrupted because of the World War I.

 After the war, in 1919, the idea was taken up with a new fundraising campaign; the king Alexander and Queen Marie are among the donors.
 In 1922, construction of the church began, according to a project by architect Vassily Androsov.
 In 1928, the interior of the building was decorated with frescoes by artist, Andrei Bitsenko.

 In 1931, the church was consecrated by Patriarch Barnabas and by the bishop of the eparchy of Niš Dositej Vasić.